ArtS/arts.github.com/_posts/2018-01-16-how-to-use-two-url-parameters-in-asp-net-core.md

 requests to route handlers (controllers)][1].

 What MS is not telling you, is that Routing also provides copious amounts of reasons to hate it.
-If you ever said to yourself anything like _"OK cool, so I’ll just add a new route for this endpoint, and in no time will go back to the actual task at hand"_ and then, like, THREE hours down the track when nothing works and your manager is “Have you done it yet?”, you really starting questioning whether this whole web developer career thing is going to work out for you.
+If you ever said to yourself anything like _"OK cool, so I’ll just add a new route for this endpoint, and in no time will go back to the actual task at hand"_ and then, like, THREE hours down the track when nothing works and your manager is, like, _“Have you done it yet?”_, you really starting questioning whether this whole web developer career thing is going to work out for you.
 <!--more-->